eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Proficiency with machine learning and statistical modeling (e.g., scikit-learn, TensorFlow, Stan)
 + Experience identifying data quality and developing automated QC checks and/or reports
 + A senior analytics professional with a proven track record of data analysis, reporting and visualization (e.g. Tableau, D3)
++ skill set:
+	- Use Databricks to build internal data warehouse and integrate it with BI and CRM services used internally
+	- Use Databricks to analyze usage data, and create dashboards and reports
+	- Build self-serving internal data products to make data simple within the company
+	- Work closely with Product Management and other stakeholders to understand product usage patterns and trends and to make data-driven decisions and forecasts
+	- Provide product feedback to PM and Engineering teams
+	- Strong desire to work at a rapidly growing startup
+	- Knowledge of data processing and applied statistics
+	- Proficient in data analysis and visualization using R or PyData
+	- Familiar with SQL and databases like MySQL or PostgreSQL
+	- Experience with distributed data processing systems like Spark and Hadoop
+	- General-purpose languages such as Python and Scala
+	- Desire to explore lots of data to find unexpected insights
+	- Strong communication and presentation skills
+	- [Plus] Advanced degrees in statistics, computer science, math, or similar fields
+	- [Plus] Familiarity with interactive data visualization using tools like D3.js
++ Research, evaluate, and present statistical or Machine Learning methods to provide actionable insights.
++ Enforce SOX & GDPR compliance across the analytics database and reporting tools